During and after treatment

 How it is given

-Your doctor will decide the amount of radiotherapy you will have.
+Your doctor will decide the amount of radiotherapy you need.
 This will be split into a course of smaller treatments (fractions) over 2 phases.
-The first phase you will have 5 fractions over 1 week.
-You will then have a 6 to 8 week treatment break.
-In the second phase you will have another 5 fractions.
+The first phase will be 5 fractions in 1 week.
+You'll then have a 6 to 8 week treatment break.
+In the second phase you'll have another 5 fractions.

-You will be asked to lie in the same position as when your treatment was planned.
+You'll be asked to lie in the same position as when your treatment was planned.
 You’ll be given a lead apron to wear to protect other areas of your body.
-If you had a customised lead cut-out made, this will be used.
+If you had a customised lead cut-out made, this will be used too.

 The radiotherapy machine will be carefully positioned over the treatment area by the radiographers.
 You might feel a small amount of pressure on your skin.
 The treatment is painless and you will not feel anything when the machine is switched on.

-The radiographers will leave the room while the treatment is being given, but will watch you on closed circuit television.
-If you need help, wave your hand.
+The radiographers will leave the room while the treatment is being given, but will watch you on closed circuit television (CCTV).
+If you need help, wave your other hand.
 The radiographer can stop the treatment and return to the room to help you.

 Treatment takes 2 to 8 minutes and it’s important to keep still.
 When your treatment ends, the radiographers will remove any pen marks on your foot.